tommy-donavon/cheer-up-chat-bot/README.md

 ## Usage

-With both services started up you can continue through the main screen as a guest (authorization is not implemented at this point in time) and begin conversing with the bot.
+With both services started up you can continue through the main screen as a guest or create an account and begin conversing with the bot.

 If you would like to access the API through a request service such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) you may do the following: